NikhilSalv/Flight-Delay-prediction-using-Pycaret/README.md

 - # Pycaret library
 From Pycaret library we have imported all the libraries.
-From sklearn, we have imported Random Forest Classifier and applied the algorithm on the train data.
+Then we compare the classification algorithms on the dataset.
- After predicting the model on x_test, we have built counfusion matrix on y_test and predicted values.
+Among the 15 classification algorithms, the best of 3 are Extreme Gradient Boosting, Logistic Regression and Decision tree Algorithm.
+We have chosen Logistic regression algorithm to build our model, because I am more familier with that algorithm.
- The model gives the accuracy of 98 %.
+The mean accuracy of 10 fold cross validation is 99.30%